itsgohtime/mybots/README.md

 # Final Project Documentation

+placeholder for 10 sec gif

+placeholder for 2-min video

 ### How to run
 1. Open constants.py to change number of generations and population size
 2. Open search.py and run the file to run Asn_8 for seeds 0, 1, 2, 3, and 4